Enodia: Ancient worship

 Enodia was worshipped throughout Thessaly, Macedonia, and parts of Thrace.
 She shared sanctuaries with Zeus and was paired with him in cult.
 In their shared cult, Zeus was often given the epithet Thaulios.
 Enodia is possibly the most distinct and best understood of the deities worshipped in Thessaly and her cult was spread from the late fifth and fourth centuries onwards into surrounding regions; Macedonia in particular.
 In the fourth century, she was a part of the local dodekotheon.
 The goddesses of this local dodekotheon were Hestia, Demeter, Enodia, Aphrodite, Athena and Themis.

 Enodia is also a kourotrophos (i.e. a protector and nurturer of children).
-An iron key was found inside of a drilled hole of a small base that bares an inscription asking Enodia for help with a child.
+An iron key was found inside of a drilled hole of a small base that bears an inscription asking Enodia for help with a child.
 It suggests that the base was originally placed near something that the key was able to lock and unlock, either literally or symbolically.
 Another inscription found on a similar base in Larisa asks Enodia for help with a child.
 These are similar to the hekatia that were placed at entrances.
 It is unknown if Enodia had this trait originally, or if this arose due to identification with Hecate.